TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 Actually, I've figured it out: knowing Mbed OS better along with PDM/DMA/Serial hardware and software, I have a [working example](https://github.com/TIT8/BLE-sensor_PDM-microphone) of speech recognition in my home.
 The speech recognition part is not on the nrf52, but online.
 So totally another approach, but still useful for learning.

-🐢 The trade-off for this approach is the latency.
+🐢 The trade-off with this approach is the latency.

 <br>